mm1ke/gentoo-scripts/README.md

 Simply prints the inheration tree of a particular eclass.

 ## whitecheck.sh
-Removes obsolete entries from whitelist files. (used for patchcheck.sh)
+Removes obsolete entries from whitelist files (for unused patches)

 ## eclassinfo.sh
 Prints functions which can be used by ebuilds.

 # Usage:

-Following usage will work for every script:
+Following usage will work for `repochecks` and `repostats`:

 * Scan the full portage tree: `./scriptname.sh full`
 * Scan a whole category: `./scriptname.sh app-admin`